MUSIC, POETRY & DANCE

 AUSTRALIAN GUITARIST, COMPOSER & PRODUCER

 Joining us for a special eight-day music residency is ArtCinema Music Patron Kyran Daniel - guitarist, composer, producer, and musical director.
-Kyran’s career began on the world stage, performing alongside Australian Grammy nominee Tommy Emmanuel.
-His debut album, Per Se, became a landmark in the acoustic guitar world, leading to his acceptance into the prestigious Berklee College of Music, where he studied under some of the foremost professors in contemporary songwriting and production.
+Kyran’s career began on the world stage, performing alongside Australian Grammy Winner Tommy Emmanuel.
+His debut album, Per Se, became a landmark in the acoustic guitar world, leading to his full-scholarship to the prestigious Berklee College of Music, where he studied under some of the foremost professors in contemporary songwriting and production.

 Now based in Rome, Kyran returns to Hydra for a special residency and will join us over the ArtCinema weekend as our honoured guest.
-A celebrated artist whose work bridges sound, storytelling, and place, Kyran will present a live listening session of his latest album - an intimate performance not to be missed, made all the more poignant as he recorded this album at Hydra’s Old Carpet Factory recording studios just two years ago.
+A celebrated artist whose work bridges sound, storytelling, and place, Kyran will present a live listening session of his latest album ‘Like The Night Itself’ - an intimate performance not to be missed, made all the more poignant as he recorded a significant portion of this album at Hydra’s Old Carpet Factory recording studios just two years ago.

 ABHAY DEOL